-"WOODY BEAR", an objet d'art created with the theme of carved wooden bears, a traditional craft of Hokkaido, is used for the interior design of the Mitsui Garden Hotel Sapporo West.
+"WOODY BEAR", an objet d'art created with the theme of carved wooden bears, a traditional craft of Hokkaido, is used for the interior design of the Mitsui Garden Hotel Sapporo West (Chuo-ku, Sapporo City).
 Based on the concept of creating new values that interpret tradition in an innovative way, everyday wooden furniture such as chairs and tables are dismantled and precisely layered to create new contours.